-Here is the short answer: risk and the required rate of return are directly related.
-As risk increases, the required rate of return increases.
-As risk decreases, the required rate of return decreases.
-Let’s take a closer look at what that means and how it affects the value of a company.
+To put it simply, risk and the required rate of return are directly related by the simple fact that as risk increases, the required rate of return increases.
+When risk decreases, the required rate of return decreases.
+However, it is a bit more complex than that, so let’s examine how the relationship between risk and the required rate of affects the value of a company.